English in real world contexts: pathways to complexity, accuracy and fluency

 At the end of this learning unit, the student is able to :

-This course focuses on communication, accuracy (e.g. pronunciation and grammar), fluency and lexical and grammatical complexity.
+The focus is on communication, accuracy (e.g. pronunciation and grammar), fluency and lexical and grammatical complexity.

-1 Understand and take an active part in a conversation/discussion on a wide range of topics (cf. Main themes); they understand the arguments put forward and are able to summarise them and express a personal opinion and feeling;
+1 Understand and take an active part in a conversation/discussion on a wide range of topics (cf. Main themes); they understand the arguments put forward and are able to summarize them and express a personal opinion and feeling;

 4 Produce clear and well-structured written texts (emails, paragraphs, argumentative essays, etc.);